 To make the simple syrup, place the sugar and water in a saucepan and bring to a boil.
 Remove from heat and let cool.
 Take 1 cup of simple sugar and add 1 cup of Guinness stout, and 1/3 cup Irish whiskey and stir.

 To make the zabaglione, begin by beating the egg yolks and sugar in a stainless steel or copper bowl until light and fluffy.
 Add the Irish whiskey and place over the simmering water and whip consistently until the mixture is hot enough to coat a spoon.
 Immediately remove from the heat and place over the ice water until it is cold.
 Whip heavy cream and 1 teaspoon sugar until a medium peak forms and gently fold into zabaglione, to taste.

 To assemble, first cut the cake into cubes and gently place in a desired glass.
 Moisten with the Guinness syrup, then spoon the compote on top of the cubed cake.
 Add a layer of the zabaglione and repeat the layers until the glass is full.
 Add a chocolate covered pretzel rod for garnish and serve.

-Recipe courtesy of Chef Dena Marino, Ajax Tavern - Aspen, CO
+Recipe courtesy Chef Dena Marino, Ajax Tavern, Aspen, CO